-Large Events and Parties
+IV.
+Large Events and Party Planning

-Large Events and Student Organizations are subject to the Building Compliance Policy and other Student Event Policies outlined in this manual.
+Large Events and Student Organizations are subject to all campus event regulations.
 In addition to those policies, approved large events and parties will require further communication with the Office of Student Life and Development, including but not limited to: